 If there was such a thing as perfection, the Microsoft Surface Book would be it.
 This is really a marvel of engineering by Microsoft.
 This innovative laptop is in the high-end, premium league along with the MacBook Pro, to which it is a real competitor.
-Of course at more than $1500 it’s not cheap, but you do get a lot for that money, including an amazing screen, powerful features and a quality build.
+Of course, as a high-end laptop it’s not cheap, but you do get a lot for that money, including an amazing screen, powerful features and a quality build.

 Who should purchase that expensive notebook?
 If you are simply web surfing, working in Excel and writing emails, please do not buy this laptop.
 You’ll waste your money.
 There are much cheaper options on the market that will do an equally good job.
 But if you are in the design or engineering area – or simply want to impress your clients – this may be the best choice you can make.